neural-bandits/calvera/docs/index.md

 # Welcome to the documentation of the Calvera library

-Calvera is a Python library for offering a small collection of multi-armed bandit algorithms.
+Calvera is a Python library offering a small collection of multi-armed bandit algorithms.
 Currently the following algorithms are implemented:

 - Linear Thompson Sampling